 Scars will resolve over time.
 The full recovery period for a tummy tuck is about a year.
 You will see the results of your tummy tuck long before this but it takes about a year for the scars to fully fade.

 If you have any questions about anything related to your recovery process, don’t hesitate to call the office.
-The best Beverly Hills plastic surgeon Dr. Cassileth and her staff are here to support you throughout your recovery.
+The best Beverly Hills plastic surgeon Our team is here to support you throughout your recovery.

 Days 5 through 7